 New Construction and Mortgage Default

-In this paper we argue that because of non-linear depreciation schedules, appraisal complications, and homebuilders' significant bargaining power, loans collateralized by new construction are more likely to go into default relative to purchase loans for existing homes.
-Using loan-level mortgage records for more than 3 million loans originated between 2004 and 2009, we provide strong empirical evidence in support of this hypothesis.
-The unconditional default rate for mortgages used to purchase new construction was 5.6 percentage points higher than the default rates for other purchase loans in our sample.
-In our richest models that include extensive controls for borrower and loan characteristics as well as Census-tract-origination-year fixed effects, we find that loans for new homes were roughly 1.8 percentage points more likely to default.
+In this paper we argue that loans collateralized by new construction are more likely to go into default relative to purchase loans for existing homes because of non-linear depreciation schedules and appraisal complications.
+Using loan-level mortgage records for about 4 million loans originated between 2004 and 2009, we provide strong empirical evidence in support of this hypothesis.
+The unconditional default rate for mortgages used to purchase new construction was 5 percentage points higher than the default rates for other purchase loans in our sample.
+In models that include extensive controls for borrower and loan characteristics as well as Census-tract-origination-year fixed effects, we find that loans for new homes were roughly 1.7 percentage points more likely to default, while our instrumental variables analysis suggests that new-home loans are 4.5 percentage points more likely to default.

 Keywords: Mortgage Default, New Houses, Collateral Value